d6lts/update_advanced/README.txt

 The "Update status advanced settings" module extends the administrative interface for Drupal core's "Update status" module.
-It provides additional configuration options on the "Settings" tab of the "Available updates" report, located at: admin/logs/updates/settings
+It provides additional configuration options on the "Settings" tab of the "Available updates" report, located at: admin/reports/updates/settings

-  Administer >> Logs >> Available updates >> Settings
+  Administer >> Reports >> Available updates >> Settings

 These advanced settings allow site administrators fine-grained control to ignore certain projects on the available updates report, even when